• Skip to primary navigation

 Fully funded scholarships take care of both the tuition fees and living expenses of the recipient and I have highlighted most of them in the Scholarship Playlist on this Channel.
 Partially funded scholarships including tuition waivers help to augment the financial responsibilities of the recipient, making the burden lighter.

 Most schools grant self-funded international students tuition waivers/scholarships of up to 20% or more, especially those who pay their tuition deposit within the stipulated timeline.
-Some schools, however, are able to provide more financial aid to international students than others and you should contact your prospective school to find out what financial aid is available to you.
+Some schools, however, can provide more financial aid to international students than others and you should contact your prospective school to find out what financial aid is available to you.

 Study abroad scholarships for international students are limited at both public and private universities and are also very competitive, especially for top-ranked Universities.
 Find out if your proposed University provides need-based scholarships, what your chances are of receiving financial aid, how much you can expect, and whether or not you can find part-time jobs on campus.
 You should also look into any external scholarships for which you are eligible to apply.